Health

 •None that are common enough to expect, though non-significant gastrointestinal side effects are common but they usually dissipate with ongoing use.

-•Certainly you’ll need to discuss suitability with your prescriber, but if you’re deemed suitable, the decision is wholly up to you.
+•You’ll need to discuss suitability with your prescriber, but if you’re deemed suitable, the decision is wholly up to you.
 Given there are no real risks, especially with a short course of medication, a trial of medication just for you to have a frame of reference to help in the determination of whether it’s worthwhile for you may be valuable.

 •Coverage really varies.
 While there are some insurance companies who will cover both for any purposes deemed appropriate by a person’s physicians, there are other who won’t.
-You’ll need to check with your provider and it may be worth checking in with them periodically as coverage can change
+You’ll need to check with your provider and it may be worth checking in with them periodically as coverage can change.

 Dr. Yoni Freedhoff